makersacademy/acebook-rails-template/README.md

 ## How to contribute

-If you would like to contribute to this project, please fork our master branch, add your changes and then open a PR describing what you have done.
+If you would like to contribute to this project please begin by forking our repo.
+Once you finished, open a PR describing what you have done.

 Note: please make sure that your code adheres to our linting and code coverage (95%+) requirements.
 Travis will check to see if these requirements are met and will automatically fail the PR if they are not met.